-A: Whether you’re sailing Croatia, Turkey or Greece, check in at 1pm on Saturday for an early afternoon sail.
+A: Whether you’re sailing Croatia, Turkey or Greece, check in starts at 1pm on Saturday.
 You return to port on Friday afternoon with departure around 3pm.

 A: The boats we use are sailing yachts – not high-capacity motor cruisers.
 Our yachts are designed to use the wind to sail – giving you a true sailing holiday experience!
 The yacht still has an engine, but it’s used only if there is too little wind or to manoeuvre in smaller inlets.